Click on any photo to see a larger version, or follow the links for more photos and details on these Jeeps.

 See also a Christmas photo from the left side (90K JPEG).

-"The guy I bought it from said it's a '57.
+Lance had moved to Arkansas when he sent this photo of his Jeep's new Corvette yellow paint job in 2017.
+When he first bought the Jeep in 2001 in Maine, he said, "The guy I bought it from said it's a '57.
 His father bought it new and he always referred to it as a '57 Willys.
-The serial number on the firewall indicates a '61 model year.
-What would you think?
-I imagine the father was a bit forgetful and couldn't really remember the year -- the registration that I found under the seat said 1961.
+The serial number on the firewall indicates a '61 model year and the registration that I found under the seat said 1961.

-"Anyway, the 3B has 28,500 miles on it and was only used to plow the driveway (the plow was bought at the same time as the Willys).
+"Anyway, the 3B had 28,500 miles on it (40K JPEG) and was only used to plow the driveway (the plow was bought at the same time as the Willys).
 It was left outside the entire time with a soft top and doors.
 I threw them out as they were mostly destroyed.
-The engine runs fine.
-I plan to tear it apart this winter and rebuild the suspension, paint the frame, and paint the body.
-I'll also get rid of the car tires and put real tires back on the original rims."
+The engine ran fine."

 Bob has rebuilt this CJ-3B (serial number 57348 71993, engine number 4J276109) in Maryland.
 See a photo of the Jeep as Bob found it (30K JPEG).
 He says, "It was in good shape.
 It didn't have third gear -- the blocking ring had to be filed to allow spline to engage third gear.
 All the work was done from the top cover of the transmission."

-Then after brake work and paint, Bob put a new floor in the rear bed using leftover hardwood flooring -- see a photo from the rear (50K JPEG).
+Then after brake work and paint, Bob put a new floor in the rear bed using leftover hardwood flooring.

 "I bought it when I was living in the US, and brought it back with me to France.
 The Jeep has been a little modified by the previous owner so I am planing to bring it back to original as much as I can.
 I was a little afraid to drive it from Lehavre where it arrived in France, to my house (5-hour drive) but it was perfect during all the trip.
 Now I am doing the hardest part... getting it French papers!"